mandolin acoustic guitar

 In 2008, Brian embraced a chance to tour with fellow North Carolinian Matt Stillwell.
 Together, Brian and Matt would take part in the Academy of Country Music Awards and open for major acts such as Darius Rucker and Alan Jackson.
 The 2010 year marked the opportunity for Brian to begin touring with country music superstar Travis Tritt, and a mere two years later, Brian began providing fly-on entertaining services for Carnival Cruise Lines, frequently finding himself onboard ships headed towards the Cayman Islands, the Bahamas, and even Cozumel, Mexico.
 In 2016, Brian was presented with the honor of performing several shows with longtime singer/musician of the legendary band the Eagles, Timothy B. Schmit.

-Currently, the 2017 year welcomes more great opportunities to see Travis, Brian, and the rest of the Country Club band playing near you at various festivals, theaters, and stages across the United States and Canada.
+Continue to look for more great opportunities in 2020 to see Travis, Brian, and the rest of the Country Club band playing near you at various festivals, theaters, and stages across the United States and Canada.